 The biggest misconception about the Indian digital market is that it is price sensitive and still not ready for cutting edge digital marketing technologies.
 There may be some truth in this misconception, but let me attempt to clarify.

 India is a land of disparities; it is home to the richest people in the world, but also home to the poorest of them.
 In a similar manner, there are thousands of SMBs who are extremely price sensitive and probably not ready to invest in cutting edge technologies.
-However, there are hundreds of large organizations that are willing to make required investments as long as the technology or service provider can deliver return of investment.
+However, there are hundreds of large organisations that are willing to make required investments as long as the technology or service provider can deliver return of investment.

 When one looks at India one needs to look at the growth rate, or else companies would only think of entering India when the opportunity is evident to everybody else .